Hand Rearing? Read this before you start …

 The babies in the photo immediately below are 12 days old, and in the lower photo the baby is 16 days old (photos supplied by Robbie and Adele Taylor):

-By about 3 weeks of age the babies will start to nibble on hay, followed shortly afterwards by eating small amounts of rabbit food.
+By about 3 weeks of age the babies will start to nibble on hay, followed shortly afterwards by eating small amounts of rabbit food – this does not apply to wild rabbits – for wild rabbit advice see below.
 Use a good brand of food such as Burgess Excel Junior.
 At this point you will need to introduce a water bottle at a suitable height so they can reach it, enabling them to drink ad lib.
 The quantities eaten will gradually increase until about 4½ weeks where you should find that they will no longer want milk feeds at all.
 If you find you have one or two babies who are still enjoying the milk routine, gradually wean them off by cutting out one feed a day every few days until they are receiving no milk at all.

 It is common for hand-reared babies to have poor tolerance of change of diet or the sudden addition of fresh food such as vegetables.
 It is very disheartening to successfully hand-rear young rabbits to then lose them at 10 or more weeks old due to changing the diet suddenly.
 Vegetables such as celery, spring greens and broccoli can be given but this must be done extremely slowly, and by this I mean a thumb-nail sized piece of celery per litter to start with, and gradually over a period of weeks increase the levels and variety.
 I never give carrot or apple to young baby rabbits, especially hand-reared ones.
 There are some cases where you are best to hold off introducing fresh food until the babies are at least 4 months old, and even then it must be introduced very gradually.
 The only exception to this rule is if hand-rearing wild rabbits, as in these circumstances it is vital that they are offered a wide variety of grasses and other plants that they would normally find in the wild from about 3 weeks onwards.
 Stick rigidly to one type of good quality dried food, and if there has to be a change at any stage, mix the two foods together for at least a couple of weeks, gradually increasing the new variety until the change over has been made.